openannotation/xpath-range/README.md

 ## Introduction

-The `xpath-range` module provides tools for working with a browser `Range` and describing/resolving a `Range` using XPath.
+This module is for in describing and resolving a DOM `Range` using XPath.

 ## Usage